Beebeeoii/lominus/README.md

 # FAQ

-1. I am unable to verify my Luminus login credentials.

-    - Please ensure that you have trusted the SSL Certificate used by Luminus, **especially on Unix systems**.

-2. Will my annotated lecture notes be overwritten if there exists a newer version uploaded by the Professor?
+1. Will my annotated lecture notes be overwritten if there exists a newer version uploaded by the Professor?

     - Your annotated file will be renamed to `[v1] XXX.XXX` and the newer version will be downloaded.